chenhi/aiml-exercises/game_learner/ttt/README.md

 I made a few minor design modifications to the DQN algorithm (as well as ignoring issues that obviously do not arise in our setting).
 I simulate games in batches, which is not difficult due to the very discrete nature of the games we consider, which should give a speed boost; this introduces the size of the simulation batches as an additional hyperparameter.

+To evaluate the training of bots, we use the following metrics.
-We also note that convergence alone (i.e. vanishing of loss) does not necessarily indicate a good bot, since its performance *in natura* depends on the quality of the generated training data.
++ First, we can visualize the loss curves (which we smooth with an averaging kernel of width 11 for readability).
+Convergence alone (i.e. vanishing of loss) does not necessarily indicate a good bot, since its performance *in natura* depends on the quality of the generated training data.
 Ensuring good data often means not letting the behavior policy get too greedy.
 Due to the random play, this means the loss typically has a non-zero lower bound.
 I personally found it helpful to conceptually separate the simulation of data and the learning on that simulated data.

-Finally, we note that all loss curves have undergone a smoothing with kernel width 11 for readability.
++ Next, we chose one test scenario for each player where the player's next moves could be easily separated into good and bad moves, and plotted statistics related to the values of the Q-function for those moves.
+This tests whether the bot has learned the best strategy in this scenario.
+However, sometimes the bot has the ability to avoid this particular branch of the tree, and therefore can safely ignore these strategies.
++ Finally, we run 10,000 simulations of the bot against a random player and report the number of wins, loss and ties (and possibly invalid moves attempted) at the end of training.

 ### Dealing with illegal moves